Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Introduction

 Our main contribution is as follows.
 We provide a systematic, comprehensive set of results on existence and uniqueness to MFGCs with both Dirichlet and Neumann boundary conditions.
 We synthesize many of the ideas found in Kobeissi's papers \cites{kobeissi2022classical,kobeissi2022mean} so as to provide one self-contained treatment of several classes of coupling, both monotone and non-monotone.
 More importantly, we provide a priori estimates on classical solutions that apply even when the boundary conditions create additional difficulties.
 For example, to prove an a priori bound on the gradient of the value function is considerably more technical, since to apply a Bernstein type argument one has to analyze its behavior near the bounday (see Section \ref{sec: Gradient Bounds}).
-As for the distribution of states and controls, Dirichlet boundary conditions create added difficulty of mass absorption, so that the standard Wasserstein metric is no longer the appropriate tool to analyze the behavior of the distribution of states.
-We handle this difficulty from \cite{bongini2024mean}, preferring to use a metric very much akin to the Wasserstein metric (cf.~\cite{graber2023master}).
+As for the distribution of states and controls, Dirichlet boundary conditions create the added difficulty of mass absorption, so that the standard Wasserstein metric is no longer the appropriate tool to analyze the behavior of the distribution of states.
+We handle this differently from \cite{bongini2024mean}, preferring to use a metric very much akin to the Wasserstein metric (cf.~\cite{graber2023master}).
+Additionally, we combine these results with the methods used in \cite{porretta2020mean} to give a number of results on the existence, uniqueness, and regularity solutions to MFGCs under invariance constraints on the state space.

 The remainder of this manuscript is organized as follows.
-In the rest of this introduction, we introduce some notation and useful preliminaries, followed by a presentation of the PDE system that we study.
-In Section \ref{sec: Problem 1} we introduce the first set of assumptions and prove existence of solutions; we show that uniqueness holds under an additional smallness assumption.
-Then in Section \ref{sec: Problem 2} we introduce the second set of assumptions, in particular the Lasry-Lions monotonicity condition, and prove both existence and uniqueness of solutions.
+In the rest of this introduction, we introduce some notation and useful preliminaries, followed by a presentation of the PDE systems that we study.
+In Section \ref{sec: Problem 1}, we introduce the first set of assumptions and prove existence of solutions to \eqref{Eq: MFGC} under Dirichlet and Neumann boundary conditions with non-monotone coupling, under carefully parametrized smallness assumptions.
+Then in Section \ref{sec: Problem 2}, we introduce the second set of assumptions, in particular the Lasry-Lions monotonicity condition, and prove the existence of solutions to this system under such couplings.
+In Section \ref{Sec: Uniqueness}, we prove the uniqueness of solutions under both monotone and non-monotone coupling.
+Finally, in Section \ref{sec: Problem 3}, we introduce the assumptions that we will use in our analysis of MFGCs under invariance constraints; we prove the existence and uniqueness of solutions, as well as increased regularity of solutions under additional assumptions.